 Summing it up

 Crypto is currently an exciting but speculative asset with high volatility.
+It’s not protected by the same regulations that apply to registered securities, and is not insured by the FDIC or SIPC.
 To prepare yourself for the risks, make sure you have assessed its long-term potential before you buy.
-You may also want to consider limiting your allocation to an amount you can afford to lose.
+And once again, limit your allocation to an amount you can afford to lose.

 Be sure to study all your security options before buying.
 Choosing between storing your coins with a trusted custody provider versus a crypto trading platform could make a big difference when it comes to protecting your assets, especially if you don't have the time to study crypto cybersecurity protocols.

 And as with all financial holdings, make sure you understand the tax implications.
-There are more rules for crypto than there are with traditional asset classes, so don't leave room for unwelcome surprises come tax season.
+The rules for crypto are different from that of traditional asset classes, so don't leave room for unwelcome surprises come tax season.

 When all is said and done, keep risk management at the forefront of your crypto trading strategy.
 This may help you minimize stress in both the short and long term.